omron-sinicx/ShinRL/README.md

 ![MixIn](assets/MixIn.png)

+* A `Solver` solves an environment with specified algorithms.
 * A "mixin" is a class which defines and implements a single feature.
 ShinRL's solvers are instantiated by mixing some mixins.
-* By arranging mixins, you can easily implement your own idea on the ShinRL's code base.
-See [experiments/QuickStart.ipynb](experiments/QuickStart.ipynb) for example.
+(See [experiments/QuickStart.ipynb](experiments/QuickStart.ipynb) for details.)

-* The following code demonstrates how different mixins turn into "value iteration" and "deep Q learning":
+**Example**: How different mixins turn into "value iteration" and "deep Q learning"

 ```python
 import gym